IMSY-DKFZ/htc/README.md

 export PATH_Tivita_HeiPorSPECTRAL="/path/to/the/dataset"
 python run_docker.py bash
 ```
 You can now run any commands you like.
 All datasets you provided via an environment variable that starts with `PATH_Tivita` will be accessible in your container (you can also check the generated `docker-compose.override.yml` file for details).
-Please note that the Docker container is for small testing only and not for development.
+Please note that the Docker container is meant for small testing only and not for development.
 This is also reflected by the fact that per default all results are stored inside the container and hence will also be deleted after exiting the container.
 If you want to keep your results, let the environment variable `PATH_HTC_DOCKER_RESULTS` point to the directory where you want to store the results.
 </details>

 <details close>